halogenjs/view/Readme.md

 ```
 ... this then automatically clones the li tag for every model inside the collection.

-### hb-trigger="hyperbone-event"
+### hb-trigger="Halogen-event"

-On clicking an element with the hb-trigger attribute, a subscribeable hyperbone event is fired.
+On clicking an element with the hb-trigger attribute, a subscribeable Halogen event is fired.
 The handler is passed three parameters - the originating model, the name of the signal and a function to cancel any default DOM events.

 This solves a particular problem of being able to access individual models within collections without doing horrible things to the DOM.